-As at 31 December 2019, the net value of investment properties (delivered and in progress)

-was €2,670 million, compared with total assets of €2,947 million.
+As at 31 December 2020, the net value of investment properties (delivered and in progress) was \in 3,204 million, compared with total assets of \notin 3,394 million.

-As stated in Note 6.6, Argan opted, as permitted by IAS 40, for a fair value valuation of investment properties.
+As stated in Note 6.6 of the annex to the consolidated financial statements, Argan opted, as permitted by IAS 40, for a fair value valuation of investment properties.
 This applies to leased buildings and buildings under construction or under development, where fair value can be reliably measured.
 The fair value is applied on the basis of valuations by an independent Property Appraiser.